Romania Travel Blog (Updated 2024)

 It was green and unspoilt, the meadows grew thick with wildflowers and the way of life was simple, traditional and beautiful.

-The people here are our heroes, wonderful people and skilled at everything from sewing, to carpentry, to building haystacks to producing all their own food and alcohol and preserving it for winter.
+The people here are our heroes.
+Wonderful people and skilled at everything from sewing, to carpentry, to building haystacks.
+They could produce all their own food and alcohol, preserving summer harvests for the long harsh winter.

 We learned so much (and had to learn some Romanian ) by living alongside them for 3 years.